Gärten der Welt: Gärten der Welt

+For example, the "Los Angeles Garden" representing the United States features a mock parking lot with a gated-off patch of grass, palm trees, and two parked SUVs.
+The artist Martin Kaltwasser modeled it off an actual parking lot in Santa Monica to address "the displacement of nature by industry," inviting visitors to "critically examine" an "overwhelmingly urban landscape."

 Transport

 Nearest metro station is Kienberg (Gärten der Welt), on the U5 line.
 Named "Neue Grottkauer Straße" until 2016, it was renamed in that way for the IGA 2017.
 The station is also the eastern terminus of the IGA Cable Car (IGA-Seilbahn), a 1.5 km aerial tramway line serving and crossing the park, built for the expo.